Dealing with exceptions

 JobRunr handles all exceptions that occur both in internal (belonging to JobRunr itself), and external methods (jobs, filters and so on), so it will not bring down the whole application.
 All internal exceptions are logged (so, don’t forget to enable logging) and in the worst case, background processing of a job will be stopped after 10 retry attempts with a smart exponential back-off policy.

-When JobRunr encounters external exception that occured during the execution of the job, it will automatically try to change the state of the Job to Failed, and you always can find this job in the Dashbord UI (it will not expire unless you delete it explicitly).
+When JobRunr encounters external exception that occured during the execution of the job, it will automatically change the state of the Job to FAILED, and you always can find this job in the Dashbord UI under the FAILED jobs sections (it will not expire unless you delete it explicitly).

 Detailed information why a job failed

 This filter is applied globally to all methods and has 10 retry attempts by default.
-So, your methods will be retried in case of exception automatically, and you receive warning log messages on every failed attempt.
-If retry attempts exceeded their maximum, the job will stay in the Failed state (with an error log message), and you will be able to retry it manually.
+So, your methods will be retried in case of exception automatically, and you receive warning log messages in the dashboard on every failed attempt.
+If retry attempts exceeded their maximum, the job will stay in the FAILED state (with an error log message), and you will be able to retry it manually.

-You can off-course configure how many retries JobRunr will do by default.
+You can of course configure how many retries JobRunr will do by default.

 Default retry policy configuration